tensor4all/JuliaDesign/futureplan.md

   - We are not sure that the hybrid indexing structure is better than the ITensor's indexing structure.

 ### My considerations
+Anyway, we need some default dynamic Tensor types for our T4A libraries.
+It is very combursome to use the current static TensorTrain types for our T4A libraries, especially in their interfaces.
 At this moment, I would prefer Option 1 or 2.
 If we become confident about the hybrid indexing structure, we can switch to Option 3.

-`ITensors.jl` is not a big library, and I do not think there will be frequent future major changes.
-The library contains `TagSets` (tag sets), `ITensor` (general tensor type) and some other utilities such as `SmallStrings` (fixed length strings) for tags.
-`TagSets` and `SmallStrings` have been effectively separated from the main source code and are available [here](https://github.com/ITensor/ITensors.jl/tree/main/src/lib).
-We can copy them for our own library, or reimplement them if necessary.
-Alternatively, we can simply dependent on `ITensors.jl`.

-I am quite satisfied with the current design of `ITensor`, which is very dynamic.
+I am quite satisfied with the current design of `ITensor`.
-A possible disadvantage is that the design is too dynamic, and may be difficult to integrate into C++ and Fortran codes.
+A possible disadvantage is that the design may be difficult to integrate into C++ and Fortran codes.
 At some point, we may replace the backend (i.e., contraction algorithms) by optimized implementations written in Rust.

+A reasonable option is start with Option 1, which requires a minimum maintenance effort.
+This means we make `ITensors.jl` a strong dependency for our libraries.

+Alternatively, we implement a minimum set of functionalities in `ITensors.jl` as Option 2.
+This requires some maintenance and coding effort, but we can avoid the dependency on `ITensors.jl`.
+Coding effort is not a big problem with the help of LLMs.